Total Pageviews

 JIM MURRAY’S WHISKY BIBLE 2020 – THE WINNERS

 I am not comfortable calling this catalogue a Bible.
 That's total nonsense to me.
 Nor do I agree with the author on many counts, no matter his credentials.
-I believe he is past his prime and fixated on the Glen Grant brand.
+I believe he is past his prime and, in this post, fixated on the Glen Grant brand.

 This year, Murray's top three Whiskies are all Bourbons: